 Reasons teenagers take drugs

 Young people use drugs for similar reasons that adults do – to change how they feel because they want to feel better or different.
-Reasons may include:
+Other reasons may include:

 Drugs commonly used by teenagers

-- Just under 12 per cent had tried tobacco and just under seven per cent smoked on a daily basis.
+- 94.7 per cent have never smoked tobacco and just under 3.7 per cent smoked on a daily basis.

 Cannabis as a ‘gateway’ drug for teenagers

 Many parents are concerned that if their child tries cannabis, it will only be a matter of time before they progress to other drugs, such as amphetamines and heroin.
-However, there is no evidence to support the theory that cannabis is a ‘gateway’ drug that automatically leads to the use of other drugs.
+However, there is no evidence to support the theory that cannabis is a ‘gateway’ drug, which automatically leads to the use of other drugs.